 Although it is a slow process, following your physical therapy plan is an important factor in returning to all the activities you enjoy.

-There are risks associated with any surgery, including:
+Complications.
+There are risks associated with any type of surgery.
+These include:

 - Damage to blood vessels or nerves

-The risks specific to surgery for collarbone fractures include:
+Risks that are specific to surgery for clavicle fractures include:

 - Difficulty with bone healing